dxwhood/honours-thesis/README.md

 1. **Develop D2QL**: Adapt the Diffusion-QL algorithm for discrete action spaces by modifying the underlying diffusion model and loss function.
 2. **Test D2QL**: Validate the algorithm in discrete environments starting with a gridworld benchmark.
 3. **Evaluate Performance**: Conduct experiments to evaluate and compare the D2QL algorithm with existing RL algorithms in these environments.

+## Repository Folder Structure

+- **`d2ql/`**:
+  - Contains all materials related to the Discrete Diffusion Q Learning algorithm.
+  - Includes source code, experiments, and utility scripts.

+- **`literature-review/`**:
+  - Houses papers, summaries, and any related work that informs the research.

+- **`baseline-algorithms/`**:
+  - Stores implementations of baseline algorithms for comparative analysis.

+- **`environments/`**:
+  - Contains custom or modified reinforcement learning environments used in the research.

+- **`data/`**:
+  - A place for experimental data, both raw and processed.

+- **`results/`**:
+  - Holds generated results, figures, and tables from experiments.

+- **`documentation/`**:
+  - Comprehensive documentation directory.
+  - Includes details about the code and drafts of the written thesis.

+- **`presentation/`**:
+  - Stores slides, scripts, or any related materials for presentations or defenses related to the thesis.

+- **`assets/`**:
+  - For any images, diagrams, or non-code assets referenced in documentation or thesis.

+- **`misc/`**:
+  - A catch-all folder for supplementary materials.
+  - Contains meeting notes, research plans, and more.

 ## Setup